 Network membership and annual meeting attendance are open to communications and marketing professionals from NCI-designated cancer centers and AACI member centers.
 Professionals seeking PAMN membership who do not meet these criteria must be approved for membership by the PAMN steering committee.
 Every PAMN member will have a vote in elections or other Network business brought to the membership by the Steering Committee

 The Steering Committee will consist of a minimum of 10 representatives with an upper limit to be determined annually by the Steering Committee.
+One representative will be from the cancer center that will host PAMN’s next annual conference.
 The Steering Committee also will include a liaison from the NCI’s Office of Communications.
 Two people from the same organization can be voting members of the steering committee, with the stipulation that one person is the Treasurer.
 The Steering Committee should maintain an “odd” number of committee members for voting purposes.

 Officers will be elected annually by the Steering Committee following the general election.

 A chair will be elected to a two-year term.
 The incoming chair will recommend a vice chair to be voted on by the Steering Committee.
 The vice chair serves a two-year term.

 The Steering Committee will meet two or more times a year in addition to the annual meeting to accomplish Network business.
 Steering Committee members must attend the annual meeting and at least one other meeting to retain their Steering Committee membership.

 Other responsibilities may include keeping Network members apprised of new developments and programs and working on special projects and initiatives.